Daniel Jaffee is an environmental and rural sociologist and Professor of Sociology at Portland State University.

 He also studies the international fair trade movement and system, examining the benefits and limitations of participation in fair trade markets for small-scale commodity producers, as well as the contested politics of fair trade and agrifood certification, and social movements around food and agriculture.

+He is the author of Unbottled: The Fight Against Plastic Water and for Water Justice, published by University of California Press.
 His first book, Brewing Justice: Fair Trade Coffee, Sustainability, and Survival, received the C. Wright Mills Book Award.

 He received his Ph.D. in 2006 from the University of Wisconsin-Madison.

-Fall 2023 University of California Press
+University of California Press.
+2023

-Winner of 2024 Outstanding Publication Award, Environmental Sociology Section, American Sociological Association
+Received 2024 Outstanding Publication Award, Environmental Sociology Section, American Sociological Association

 An exploration of bottled water's impact on social justice and sustainability, and how diverse movements are fighting back.